 I guarantee you can opt for these Indian delicacy recommendations and enjoy a whole day traveling in South Indian regions full of palatable foods.
 Want some light meals, heartier treats, or desserts?
 You can find everything you wish for here!

-- South Indian Starch Bases For Savory Main Courses You Should Opt For
+10 Tasty South Indian Starch-Base Dishes For Savory Main Courses

 When it comes to Asian cuisines, you should never ignore the starch bases.
 It’s because you’ll always need something to pair with their savory delights.